 Cleaning the Indoor Unit of Your Mini-Split

 To clean your mini-split’s indoor unit, start by simply wiping down the unit’s exterior surface with a damp cloth and then drying it with a dry cloth.
 Next, locate and remove the mini-split filter and clean it with a mild detergent and water.
 To do so, you’ll have to remove the system’s front panel.
-Once you’ve cleaned the filter and let it air-dry completely, place it back into the system where you found it.
+Once you’ve completed the mini-split filter cleaning, let it air-dry completely, place it back into the system where you found it.

-After you clean the filter, it’s time to move on to the evaporator coil.
+After cleaning mini-split filters, it’s time to move on to the evaporator coil.
 To access the coil, remove the unit’s cabinet.
 Then, use a clean, dry cloth or a cloth with some coil cleaner on it to remove any dirt, mold, or other particles that have accumulated on the coils.
 When you’re done cleaning the coils, put the cabinet and front panel back on the unit.

 Lastly, you’ll want to clean the condensate pan as well as the drain.
 If you notice any mold growth or accumulation of other debris that’s hard to remove, consider cleaning the pan and drain with soapy water or bleach.